katepollock/IntroToProg-Python-Mod07/docs/index.md

 ### Main Body of Password Script
 The following are some of the main features of my script (See Figure 2):

 •	Function enforce_password_validity checks for each requirement or rule for password generation.
 If any of the criteria are not meant, the custom exception PasswordDoesNotMeetCriteria is raised.

 •	Function save_data_to_file saves the password in binary format to the file.
-I used write in order to write over the previous password with a new one.
+I used write in order to write over the previous password with the new one.

 •	Function read_data_from_file loads the password back into memory.

 •	Function main is the function that will be called in the output section of the script.
 It uses a try-except block to catch FileNotFound error which indicates a new user.
 In this case, the function set password is called.
 It additionally offers the user a choice of menu options.

 •	Functions set_password, change_password and authenticate are utilized for menu options 2 and 3).
 The custom exceptions are raised when a user does not enter a password that meets the criterion or they do not replicate their initial password entry in the case of setting a new password or changing a password (PasswordMismatch).
 ```
 # Processing  --------------------------------------------------------------- #